rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 RSMP/SXL Version
 ^^^^^^^^^^^^^^^^

-Version of RSMP and revision of SXL are always sent directly after establishing communication.
-Both communicating systems send this as their first message and waits for message response until any other messages are sent.
-Information regarding all supported RSMP versions should be included in the version message.
+RSMP/SXL Version is the initial message when establishing communication.

+It contains:
+Site Id
+* SXL revision
+* All supported RSMP versions

+The Site Id and SXL revision must match between the communicating parties.

+If there is a mismatch or if there are no RSMP version that both communicating parties support, see :ref:`communication-rejection`.

 The version message should be implemented in such a way that is should be possible to add additional tags/variables (e.g. date) without affecting existing implementations.

-If any discrepancies with the version numbers are detected between the two communicating systems this should be set using a MessageNotAck.
-The communication is terminated after that and an internal alarm is activated in both communicating system.
-If both communicating systems support several RSMP versions it is always the latest version that should be used.

 The principle of the message exchange is defined by the communication establishment (See